 Each year, Distillery Lane Ciderworks offers a cider-making class that covers the basics of home cider-making.
-The classes are held on-site in the DLC cider house.
+The classes are held on-site in the DLC cider house or at partner locations (check your rsvp for location).
 Our head cidermaker, Tim Rose, and our orchardist, Rob Miller, run the informative class.
 For more information about the class, check out our FAQs below.

 Who is the cider-making class for?

 The class is perfect for anyone interested in preparing hard cider at home.
 The information presented in the class is accessible for people ranging from novices to cider aficionados.

 - January 6: 9a-12:30p @ Distillery Lane Ciderworks

 - February 3: 3p-6:30p @ Cotton & Reed Distillery

 - March 3: 9a-12:30p @ Distillery Lane Ciderworks

 - April 21: 9a-2p @ Distillery Lane Ciderworks & Flying Dog Brewery